microsoft/vscode-azurestorage/README.md

 ## Deploy to Static Website

 * Note that static websites are an Azure preview feature and is only supported for GPv2 storage accounts.

-* When configuring your storage account for static website hosting, you **must** set the *index document name*.
-Do not leave it empty, even if the watermark says "index.html" (you must actually type "index.html" into the textbox and click Save).

 * See the [tutorial](https://code.visualstudio.com/tutorials/static-website/getting-started)